Ovarian cyst: Risk of cancer

-Accurately differentiating an cyst from a cancer is critical to management.
+Accurately differentiating a cyst from a cancer is critical to management.
 Medical imaging showing a simple, smooth bubble of watery liquid is characteristic of a benign cyst.
 If the cyst is large, is multilocular, or has complex internal features, such as papillary (bumpy) projections into the cyst or solid areas inside the cyst, it is more likely to be cancerous.

 A widely recognised method of estimating the risk of malignant ovarian cancer based on initial workup is the risk of malignancy index (RMI).
 It is recommended that women with an RMI score over 200 should be referred to a centre with experience in ovarian cancer surgery.

 The RMI is calculated as follows:

 RMI = ultrasound score × menopausal score × CA-125 level in U/ml.

 There are two methods to determine the ultrasound score and menopausal score, with the resultant RMI being called RMI 1 and RMI 2, respectively, depending on what method is used: